Arbyusman/challange-06/README.md

 ```
 - To run the server in normal mode              : yarn start
-- To run the server in development mode         :yarn develop
+- To run the server in development mode         : yarn develop
 -  Server listening on `http://localhost:2424`
 ```